seanhess/sublime-build-errors/README.md

 By default, this plugin will compile files you open one at a time, displaying errors in each one.
 To better display errors for a whole project, you need to tell this plugin about your project.

 First, you need a sublime project.
-Make one, then open the sublime project file and edit the settings.
+[Make one](http://www.sublimetext.com/forum/viewtopic.php?f=3&t=8694), open the project, then open the project file (Project -> Edit Project) to edit the settings.

 This will sepecify a typescript file that should be checked along with any open file.
 Set this to your root file.

     "typescript_main": "public/app.ts",

 Alternatively, you can override the whole build command with any command that outputs the same thing as tsc